Home

 The definitive guide to Generally Accepted Accounting Principles (GAAP)

-Whether you intend to prepare your financial statements with the intention to issue public stock one day or simply want bigger investment opportunities, understanding and actively applying generally accepted accounting principles (GAAP) equips you for future success.
+Whether you prepare financial statements intending to go public one day, because grant awards or loan covenants require it, or you simply want bigger investment opportunities, understanding and actively applying generally accepted accounting principles (GAAP) equips you for future success.
 Let’s take a closer look at what GAAP entails and how you can use it to your advantage.

-Generally Accepted Accounting Principles—commonly referred to as GAAP—are standardized rules and principles that dictate how all U.S.-based, publicly-traded companies report their financial health.
+Generally Accepted Accounting Principles—commonly referred to as GAAP—are standardized rules and principles dictating how all U.S.-based, publicly traded companies record their financial transactions and prepare their financial statements.

-The goal of GAAP is to establish a layer of financial transparency and consistency across companies, which is why these accounting standards are used to prepare financial reports like income statements, balance sheets, and cash flow statements.
+The goal of GAAP is to promote financial transparency and consistency across companies, which is why these accounting standards are used to prepare financial reports like income statements, balance sheets, and cash flow statements.

-The same set of accounting standards is also used by many private companies that want to follow standardized accounting principles.
-Doing so enables investors and other stakeholders to make evidence-based decisions regarding a company’s financials.
+The same set of accounting standards is also used by many private companies—either because a lender requires it or they want to follow standardized accounting principles.
+Issuing GAAP-based financial statements allows investors and other stakeholders to make evidence-based decisions regarding a company’s financials.

-In the wake of these financial catastrophes, the U.S. government created the Securities and Exchange Commission (SEC) in 1934 to enforce laws, protect investors, and create accounting standards.
-Not long after, other financial organizations—like the Financial Accounting Foundation (FAF)—founded the Financial Accounting Standards Board (FASB), which is responsible for creating GAAP.
+This legislation created the Securities and Exchange Commission (SEC) and tasked it with enforcing laws, protecting investors, and creating accounting standards.
+Eventually, other financial organizations—like the Financial Accounting Foundation (FAF) and the American Institute of Certified Public Accountants (AICPA)—founded the Financial Accounting Standards Board (FASB), which is responsible for creating and improving GAAP.

 Why companies use GAAP